JanHerca/urantiapedia/output/wikijs/en/article/IUA_Tidings/IUA_2021_the_jesus_museum.md

 We will initially target young Christians in the West.
 Many yearn for a personal relationship with God but do not find that in their institutionalized religions.
 In time, we will expand the reach to a wider audience.

 The Center for Unity is a new, non-profit organization established by Urantia Book students to develop these projects.
-The name is inspired by the religion _of_ Jesus, which _“is the most powerful unifying influence the world has ever known”_ (194:3.17).
+The name is inspired by the religion _of_ Jesus, which _“is the most powerful unifying influence the world has ever known”_ ([UB 194:3.17](/en/The_Urantia_Book/194#p3_17)).

 For more information watch our introduction videos ([overview](https://bit.ly/CFU-Intro_Video-EN) and an [in-depth presentation of the Jesus Metaverse](https://bit.ly/CFU-Intro-to-JM)), download our [information package](https://bit.ly/CFU-deck-combined-public), or write to us at [contact@thecenterforunity.org](mailto:contact@thecenterforunity.org).